huqianshan/huqianshan.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: <a href='https://huqianshan.github.io/404.html'> "Simple Happy Simple Life." </a> Said by A Good Man.
+subtitle: <a href='https://huqianshan.github.io/404.html'> "To Be Simple, To Be Happy." </a>

 profile: